quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

         return NewOperands;
     }

-And to transform back a vector of `value` we do the exact opposite.
+And to transform back a vector of ``Value``, we do the exact opposite:

 .. code:: C++